 Rider signed with the defending champion Lakers following another up-and-down season.
 His time in LA was more of the same … except with less production on the court and more offers of fights during practice.

-J.R. appeared in 67 games for the Lakers, starting six of them, while leading the bench with 7.6 points per game.
+J.R. appeared in 67 games for the Lakers, starting six, while leading the bench with 7.6 points per game.
 But the 7.6 points were easily his career low, while his nightly minutes went from around 34 to 18.
 There were also plenty of the usual late arrivals, conflicts with teammates, and drug problems, one of which resulted in a five-game suspension.

 In 2018, Rider spoke to Jeff Pearlman, author of Three Ring Circus: Kobe, Shaq, Phil, and the Crazy Years of the Lakers Dynasty, and recalled his feelings after the Lakers’ title.
 After Game 5, he had walked into a room where head coach Phil Jackson and his assistant coaches were smoking cigars and enjoying the fruits of their labor.